|

 MAIN ACTIVITIES

-2. Online game: Headline grabber
+2. Headline analysis

-Ask students for examples of current news stories and compile a list.
-Students may wish to scan the front page of the BBC News or CBBC Newsround websites or newspapers for inspiration.
+Ask students for examples of current news headlines and compile a list.
+Students may wish to scan the front page of the

 Teachers tip: Free newspapers are a great resource for this activity, and throughout the six lessons.